AhmeddNofal/todoapp/README.md

 ### Cloud Backup

 Coupled with authentication, making an offline database that automatically syncs the data to the cloud using firebase would take the app to a whole other level.

+## Contributions

+Any enhancements, features or fixes are welcome as long as the code acutally works and doesn't break the application, let's see how far this can goo :)